Departing from near Edinburgh

 Haunted Graveyard – you’ll visit a Lovat graveyard with an incredible and spine-tingling history behind it.

-Dun Bonnet’s (Red Jamie) Territory – we’ll show you where the real Dun Bonnet once lived and where his home once stood, near to where he hid in a cave for many years after the battle of Culloden.
+Dun Bonnet’s Territory – we’ll show you where the real Dun Bonnet once lived and where his home once stood, near to where he hid in a cave for seven years after the battle of Culloden.
+As we travel this road, we will be sharing stories of the people who lived or passed through here from the 18th and 19th centuries.

-Eilean Donan Castle – after even more spectacular viewpoints we’ll stop for a break at this iconic castle which is one of the most famous in Scotland.
+Eilean Donan Castle – after several spectacular viewpoints, we’ll stop for a break at this iconic castle which is one of the most famous in Scotland.
 It was used as a filming location for ‘Highlander’, ‘Bonnie Prince Charlie’, ‘The Master of Ballantrae’, ‘The New Avengers’, ‘Loch Ness’ and ‘James Bond – The World is Not Enough’.

 Then we’ll travel over the sea to Skye…